sethduffin/archive-submissions/README.md

 Note: On the first launch it will ask you to verify chromedriver.
 To do this, go to System Preferences > Security & Privacy > General > chomedriver: Allow anyways

-## Setup
+## Archiving Submissions
-1. Paste assignment links in "assignments.txt"
+Paste assignment links in "assignments.txt"

-## Run
-Execute the file to to archive student submissons!
+Execute the "run" file to archive student submissons!

 	./run
 The first time you execute the script, it will have you enter your Canvas credentials